Deferred Compensation Plan Hedging Options: A Primer

 The following table summarizes the results for the “current state” (not hedging), TRS, and mutual funds, showing an incremental NPV benefit to the company of more than $96 million from hedging with the TRS.

-Atlas provides comprehensive support for the evaluation, implementation, and management of a TRS strategy.
-Our services have been designed to optimize the TRS and prevent issues that can arise (i.e. significant tracking error, jeopardizing the tax treatment, ineffective accounting treatment, errors in settlement calculations, etc.).
+Atlas provides comprehensive support for the review, implementation, and administration of a TRS strategy.
+Our services have been designed to prevent issues that can arise (i.e. significant tracking error, jeopardizing the tax treatment, ineffective accounting treatment, errors in settlement calculations, etc.).

 Assist in the evaluation of appropriate accounting and tax treatment with company’s internal staff and external auditors